 New Brunswick's Crown Lands are subject to government oversight.
 The 1982 Crown Lands and Forests Act authorized the Minister of Natural Resources to enter into forest management agreements with timber companies that owned and operated wood processing facilities in the province.
 At that time, Crown Lands were divided into 10 license areas.
 The companies that were assigned management responsibility for these areas became Crown licensees, of which Fraser Papers was one (which license was subsequently acquired by Twin Rivers).
 Smaller companies (mostly lumber mills) obtaining wood supply from these same areas became known as sub-licensees.
-Crown licenses are granted to mill owners on the condition that the fibre harvested from the subject timberlands be used at the associated mills.
-Export of timber harvested from the Crown licenses is therefore not permitted without government approval.
+Crown licenses and sub-licenses are granted to mill owners on the condition that the fibre harvested from the subject timberlands be used at the associated mills.
+Export of timber harvested from the Crown licenses is not permitted without government approval.

 The Crown licenses are administered with 25-year evergreen forest management agreements between the Government of New Brunswick and the Crown licensees.
 The Crown licenses are managed based on an 80-year time horizon, with forest management plans renewed every five years for the following 25-year period.
 The forest management agreements are approved by the government and the plans must be adhered to in order to obtain operating approval every year and license extension every ten years.
-Royalties are collected from the Crown licensees based on established government rates, which are set every year.
-On March 12, 2014, the Government of New Brunswick released its Strategy for Crown Lands Forest Management and worked with industry to ensure the strategy would be integrated into the pending forest management plans.
+Fair market value fees are collected from the Crown licensees based on established government rates, which are set every year.
+On March 12, 2014, the Government of New Brunswick released its Strategy for Crown Lands Forest Management and worked with industry to ensure the strategy would be integrated into the forest management plans.
 The current forest management plans in New Brunswick, effective for the period between 2012 and 2021, were approved November 7, 2014.
-The current plans are to increase spruce-fir harvest allocation by 660,000 m annually The hardwood harvest level will remain the same.
+In 2016 the government decided to refresh the management plan at a five year interval to be consistent with the Crown Lands and Forests Act.
+The government intention is to maintain current harvest levels until at least 2021.

 In 2007, the government consolidated licenses assigned to the same business entity resulting in 10 licenses being consolidated into six licenses.
-Twin Rivers is the Crown licensee under New Brunswick Crown Timber License #9 (a combination of former licenses #9 and #10) (the "Crown Timber License"), which is located in the northern region of New Brunswick in the counties of Madawaska, Restigouche, Victoria, Carleton, York and Northumberland.
+Twin Rivers is the Crown licensee for New Brunswick Crown Timber License #9 (a combination of former licenses #9 and #10) (the "Crown Timber License"), which is located in the northern region of New Brunswick in the counties of Madawaska, Restigouche, Victoria, Carleton, York and Northumberland.